BeaconCMS/beacon/guides/recipes/create-a-blog.md

 - Path: /the-elixir-language
 - Title: The Elixir language
-- Description: What's Elixir, how and where it can be used.
+- Description: What's Elixir, and how and where it can be used.
 - Format: Markdown
 - Type: Blog Post
 - Tags: 2024,eng,elixir